-For more information on the Approved Fiscal Year 2018 Capital Budget, see "CERTAIN AUTHORITY FINANCIAL INFORMATION - Annual Budgets - Fiscal Year 2018 Budget" and "- Capital Improvement Program."
+For more information on the funding of the Capital Costs of the Transit System, see "THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System."
+For more information on the Approved Fiscal Year 2019 Capital Budget, see "CERTAIN AUTHORITY FINANCIAL INFORMATION - Annual Budgets - Fiscal Year 2019 Budget" and "- Capital Improvement Program."